OdedMous/OdedMous/README.md

 Hi there ! 👋

-I’m an AI researcher, exploring the past to shape a smarter future.
+I like to explore the past to shape a smarter future.

 # Selected Projects